rpillar/CTDataFrame/README.md

 ```
 df selectEquals: 'Year' with: 13.
 ```
 Operations can only performed on data that has been selected.
-Internally the 'resultset' instance variable is populated with the 'selected' data - and all operations are performed against that resultset.
+Internally the `resultset` instance variable is populated with the 'selected' data - and all operations are performed against that `resultset`.
 On that basis we can do :-
 ```
 df mean: 'Takings'.
 df sum: 'Takings'.